 Adjusting Your Status

-The main difference is that, instead of working with the National Visa Center, you will submit an I-485 form to USCIS.
+The main difference is that, instead of working with the National Visa Center, you will submit your I-485 form directly to USCIS.

 You may also need to submit additional documentation at USCIS’s request, including a current medical examination.

 Pretty much every form in the immigration process requires a pretty hefty filing fee.